Yiu-dororong/case-study-practice-1/README.md

 For the sleeping time one, since it is in a long format that check whether the user is sleeping in every minute, so I run this code to find more metadata

 ```
-## calculate each duration of sleeping session and date of sleep by logId
+## Calculate each duration of sleeping session and date of sleep by logId
 SleepSessionTime <-
   minuteSleep %>%
   mutate(minuteSleep, NewDate = mdy_hms(date)) %>%
   group_by(Id,logId) %>%
   summarise(sleep_sec = max(NewDate) - min(NewDate), sleep_date = min(NewDate))
-## below is to find average time per sleeping session
+## Find average time per sleeping session (optional)
    group_by(Id) %>%
    summarise(mean_sleep_sec = mean(sleep_sec))
 ```